 Measuring the Blue Heeler’s Intelligence

 There are a multitude of ways to measure a dog’s intelligence.
-However, there’s only one method (so far) to objectively measure a dog’s IQ.
+However, there’s only one method (so far) to objectively measure one dimension of canine intelligence.
+This dimension is called “obedience and working intelligence.”

 The current list of smartest dog breeds was developed by a pHD and canine psychologist named Stanley Coren.
-In his research, he received the help of 199 obedience trial judges from the AKC and CKC.
+He’s responsible for coining the term obedience and working intelligence, along with developing a criteria for measuring it.

 Coren’s Dog Intelligence Criteria

-Coren had the obedience judges assess and evaluate as many dog breeds based off the criteria he developed.
+In his trials, Coren received the help of 199 obedience trial judges from the AKC and CKC.
+He had the obedience judges assess and evaluate as many dog breeds based off the criteria he developed.
 Here’s what his criteria was based on:

 - The number of repetitions the dog needed to learn a new command.
 As you may have guessed, fewer repetitions meant a smarter dog breed.